savanpatel39/Note-It-iOS-/README.md

 ### Creating New Note

->Creating new note interface has many options like adding title,description, view your current location on map, record audio, capture or add image from photos.
-It also shows on which date note was created with time along with the location where it was taken.
+>Creating new note interface has many options, like adding title,description, view your current location on map, record audio, capture or add image from photos.
+It also shows when the note was created with timestamp and the location where it was taken.

 <br/>
 <br/>